SAP/openui5/docs/guidelines.md

 -   The summary line must be prefixed by `[FIX]` or `[FEATURE]` and should start with the control/component which was the main subject of the change
 -   Instead of `[FIX]`/`[FEATURE]` and at any other location in the commit message `[INTERNAL]` can be used for commits/explanations which are not supposed to be part of the release notes because they are not relevant for users of UI5
 -   The data section consists of name-value pairs
-	-   `Fixes https://github.com/SAP/openui5/issues/(issueNumber)` (when the change fixes a GitHub-reported bug; it is important that there is NO colon between "Fixes" and the URL!)
+	-   `Fixes https://github.com/SAP/openui5/issues/(issueNumber)` when the change fixes a GitHub-reported bug; it is important that there is NO colon between "Fixes" and the URL!
+	-   `Closes https://github.com/SAP/openui5/pull/(pullRequestNumber)` when the change comes from a pull request; it is important that there is NO colon between "Fixes" and the URL!
+As the pull request number is not known before it is created, this is usually added by the OpenUI5 committer handling the pull request
-    -   Further internal information like `CSS` (for SAP-internally reported bugs), `BCS` (for customer messages reported at SAP), a mandatory `Change-Id`, and `CR-Id` ("Change Request", mandatory for maintenance codelines) - is added by SAP developers when required
+    -   Further internal information - like `CSS` (for old SAP-internally reported bugs), `BCP` (for customer messages reported at SAP and new internal bug reports), a mandatory `Change-Id`, and the `CR-Id` ("Change Request ID", mandatory for maintenance codelines) - is added by SAP developers when required
 -   A commit message can thus look like this:

     ``` wiki